 - 8-1.
-As described above, though the ISAs (UK)do not apply to engagements undertaken in line with this ISRE, auditors may wish to refer to the requirements and application material contained within ISA (UK) 570 as providing additional guidance when undertaking an engagement in accordance with this ISRE (UK), adapting them as required for a review engagement conducted to a limited level of assurance - 9.
+As described above, an engagement to review interim financial statements is not an audit and as such the requirements contained within ISA (UK) 570 Going Concern do not apply.
+However, whilst conducting a review of interim information, auditors may wish to consider the requirements and application material contained within ISA (UK) 570 as a basis for work undertaken in accordance with this ISRE (UK). - 9.
 A review, in contrast to an audit, is not designed to obtain reasonable assurance that the interim financial information is free from material misstatement.
 A review consists of making inquiries, primarily of persons responsible for financial and accounting matters, and applying analytical and other review procedures.
 A review may bring significant matters affecting the interim financial information to the auditor's attention, but it does not provide all of the evidence that would be required in an audit